herreraja/herreraja.github.io/_posts/2020-05-24-never-an-mvp.md

 ### Improvements

-- Native ads integrated on the home screen and remove banners: Flutter doesn’t still have proper integration with Admob and also I wasn't able to add Native ads without compromise the release.
+- Native ads integrated on the home screen and remove banners: Flutter doesn’t still have proper integration with Admob and I wasn't able to add Native ads without compromise the release.

 - Improve the internal tool for showing statistics for the plays: the app currently makes a call to Firebase to store the score, level and time after every play so it would be nice to have a visualization of this so it can help me to normalise the levels of each deck.

 ### Engineering

-- Favourites sentences saved on the back-end: I decided not to save them on the back-end to avoid to reach the limit of the free plan of Firebase.
+- Favourite sentences are saved on the back-end: I decided not to save them on the back-end to avoid to reach the limit of the free plan of Firebase.

 - Pagination in Search tab: the full list of sentences is currently shown on the page.
 Now it is not a problem but it might be if I continue adding content.